mervn/answer-notation/README.md

 ## Elements

-`signature` : Name, with edition-number, of the work.

-`auth-type` :  The name, or acronym, of the identification-standard used to verify `signature`.

-`auth-token` : The value of `auth-type`, which uniquely verifies `signature`.

-`modified` : The date (yyyy.mm.dd) this comment was last modified.

 `question` : The focus of `answer`, and the seed of `definition` member(s).

 `terminology` : Define special-term(s) from `question`, in left-to-right order.